mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ## [Add PMU](@id AddPMUManual)
-Users have the capability to incorporate PMUs (Phasor Measurement Units) into either an existing measurement type or create one from scratch by utilizing the [`addPmu!`](@ref addPmu!) function, as demonstrated in the following example:
+Users have the capability to incorporate PMUs into either an existing measurement type or create one from scratch by utilizing the [`addPmu!`](@ref addPmu!) function, as demonstrated in the following example:
 ```@example addPmu
 using JuliaGrid # hide